 which is best for us.

-What are the essential health benefits?
+3. What are the essential health benefits?

+a.
+Michelle noted that certain packages called essential health benefits (EHB) must be included in all insurance plans.
 These are basic services that must be covered.
 But… the definition of what these things are may differ!
 For

 example, ER coverage when there is an emergency.
 What’s the definition of an